 NextStep 2019 was an exciting event that drew professionals from multiple countries and several sectors.
 One of our most popular technical sessions was on how to scrape website data.
 Presented by Miguel Antunes, an OutSystems MVP and Tech Lead at one of our partners, Do iT Lean, this session is available on-demand.
 But, if you prefer to just quickly read through the highlights…keep reading, we’ve got you covered!

 As developers, we all love APIs.
-It makes our lives that much easier, especially when using APIs with low-code.
+It makes our lives that much easier.
 However, there are times when APIs aren’t available, making it difficult for developers to access the data they need.
 Thankfully, there are still ways for us to access this data required to build great solutions.

 What Is Web Scraping?